penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-buildings-building-properties-distances-distance.md

 ## minutes

-Distance minutes from the building from the referred building.
+Distance in minutes from the building of the referred building.

 `minutes`